-The issue at hand is whether or not the free entry to these competitions constitute a "bet" on the outcome of an event for purposes of section 8(13).
-Should the provisions of section 8(13) apply, vendors are entitled to a deduction determined in accordance with section 16(3)(d) for the prizes or awards given to competition winners.
+The issue at hand is whether or not the free entry to these competitions constitutes a "bet" on the outcome of an event for purposes of section 8(13).
+Should the provisions of section 8(13) apply, vendors are entitled to a deduction determined under section 16(3)(d) for the prizes or awards given to competition winners.